Algebraically Special, Real Alpha Geometries

 where $\pi^{A'}$ is any local scaled representative (LSR) of $[\pi^{A'}]$, i.e., any local primed spinor field whose projective class coincides with $[\pi^{A'}]$ (at each point).
 The condition for the $\alpha$-distribution to be merely integrable is

 Clearly (1.2) entails (1.3).
 Equation (1.2) is studied in Law \& Matsushita (2008), where it is shown that a solution $[\pi^{A'}]$ of (1.2) is a WPS of multiplicity at least two, and preliminary results for equation (1.3) presented in Law (2008).
-We will denote a Walker geometry by $(M,g,[\pi^{A'}])$.
-For simplicity, we will phrase our discussion as if $(M,h)$ admits projective spinor bundles, which presumes that $(M,h)$ is ${\bf SO}^\bfplus$-orientable; otherwise the results are valid locally.
+We will denote a Walker geometry by $(M,g,Z_{[\pi]})$.
+For simplicity, we will phrase our discussion as if any $(M,h)$ admits projective spinor bundles, which presumes that $(M,h)$ is ${\bf SO}^\bfplus$-orientable (where ${\bf SO^\bfplus}$ refers to the identity component of {\bf O(2,2)}); otherwise the results are valid locally.

 The Generalized Goldberg-Sachs Theorem (GGST) for neutral geometry (see Law 2008 (6.2.17)) indicates an intimate connexion between solutions of (1.3) and multiple WPSs (real or complex; note that while the spinor spaces for neutral signature are real, solutions of spinorial equations may be complex valued, complex WPSs are just a particular instance).
 We denote by $(M,h,[\pi^{A'}])$ a neutral geometry for which $[\pi^{A'}]$ is a solution of (1.3) and refer to such as an $\alpha$-{\sl geometry}.
 Every solution of (1.3) is automatically a WPS (Law 2008 (6.2.9)).
 We call $(M,h,[\pi^{A'}])$ an {\sl algebraically special\/} (AS) $\alpha$-geometry when $[\pi^{A'}]$ is a multiple WPS (of the SD Weyl curvature spinor $\tilde\Psi_{A'B'C'D'}$).
 We leave untouched the possibility of neutral geometries $(M,h)$ with a WPS $[\pi^{A'}]$, of multiplicity $p > 1$, which is not a solution of (1.3).
 By GGST, for such a neutral geometry: